ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

    - Source Workspace
    - Target Workspace

-> **Note:** The WorkGroup name is auto-generated based on the VM name.
+> **Note:** The WorkGroup name is auto-generated and is based on the VM name.
 You can change it as per your requirements.

 ## Unmanage VM
 {: #um-manage-ses}

-You can view and unmanage VMs using the VM Recovery Manager DR (GUI).
-Unmanaging a VM removes it from disaster recovery operations and monitoring.
+You can view and unmanage VMs by using the VM Recovery Manager DR (GUI).
+Unmanaging a VM removes the VM from disaster recovery operations and monitoring.

-To unmanage the VMs, complete the following steps:
+To unmanage VMs, complete the following steps:

 1. In the navigation pane of the VM Recovery Manager DR, click **Site > WorkSpace > Unmanaged this VM**.
 2. Select the VM.